OWASP/threat-dragon/README.md

 ##Debug builds

-Threat Dragon uses [Grunt](http://gruntjs.com/) for its build workflow, so if you want to change the build, do
+Threat Dragon currently uses [Grunt](http://gruntjs.com/) for its build workflow, so if you want to change the build, do

 `npm install -g grunt-cli`